 Doctors describe stress as a silent killer, and it can also be very harmful to pets.
 Cats, in particular, are very empathetic toward their human’s mood.
 They read our facial expressions very well, and pick up on subtle changes to our behavior.
 When we are stressed or anxious, it’s impossible to keep this from our cats.

-An owner acting this way is very worrying to a cat.
+An owner acting this way is very worrying for a cat.
 Felines are guided by pure survival instincts.
 They don’t understand the pressures of mortgage payments, or the worry of a sick relative.
 If you’re stressed, they assume that a clear and present danger to their safety is imminent.

 It can sometimes be impossible to shield a pet from all of life’s stresses.
 Consider it part of your duty as a cat owner to attempt to do so, however.
 Keeping your cat in a strict routine can be a helpful distraction.
-You should also find that your pet is keen to help any way that they can.
+You should also find that your pet is keen to help you any way that it can.